| |

 Pipe as many mermaid tails onto a baking sheet as possible.
 Before putting the baking sheet into the oven, remove the template from underneath the parchment.

-- Meringue cookies are usually not hard and crispy right after baking.
-They need to cool off for a bit to become hard and crispy.
+• Meringue cookies are usually not hard and crispy right after baking.
+They need to cool off for a bit to harden and become crispy.
 Cookies get crispier and harder as they cool.

 Sign up for Haniela’s Newsletter and get a FREE Mermaid Tail Template

-Cookies are baked when they are easily lifted from the parchment in one piece.
-Sometime when they are not fully baked the base will stick to the parchment.
+Cookies are baked until they lift easily from the parchment in one piece.
+Sometimes, when they are not fully baked, the base will stick to the parchment.

 HOW TO STORE MERINGUE COOKIES